 But in order to make sure it actually does something for you, there are some important tips for using it.
 Everything you need to know is on this page!

-Why Is Jojoba Oil Good For Treating Acne?
+Why is Jojoba Oil Good for Acne?

 This is a natural oil, with one of its main benefits being its ability to balance out the oil production of your skin.

 Oils in general can be effective for this.
 The reason jojoba oil in particular is good for acne is due to its lightness.
 Other ones like castor oil and coconut oil can be too heavy and just leave your skin feeling gross.

 - If you have oily skin and breakouts, jojoba oil can help rebalance sebum production.
 This prevents that shiny oil slick that you may deal with on a daily basis, helps control blackheads, and reduces pimples

 - This can be extra important if you have that difficult skin condition of oily/acne prone and dehydrated.
 How is that even possible?!
 Using jojoba oil can rehydrate your skin without clogging your pores and making it worse.

 HOW is the most important part!

 How you use any product (natural or not) makes all the difference in how well it works for your skin.
 This is often why you will see one person swear by something, and the next person dismiss as the worst thing they’ve ever tried!